passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 ## Work

+### Mon 12 Jun 2023

+* [ ] complete the integration of result keeping, and test/debug
+* [ ] Need for a dedicated ResultWriter specialized for feature engineering.

 ### Fri 8 Jun 2023

 Worked on heavy refactoring so as to prepare ourselves for the last part of the Masterarbeit on data analysis.